- Pay 2.13% interest rate

 The 1st and 2nd charge lender will want to know if the property is a Detached freehold house or a Leasehold flat with share of freehold and if the resident is an Assured shorthold tenancy tenant.

-Challenging to finance property variants include rentcharges properties with a high estate rentcharge, leasehold properties with a short lease, typically less than 70 years, or a defective lease, properties of non-standard construction, corrugated iron construction and Airey, Boot, Cornish Unit, Dorran, Dyke, Gregory, Hamish Cross, Myton, Newland, Orlit and Parkinson Frame.
+Challenging to finance property variants include rent charges properties with a high estate rentcharge, leasehold properties with a short lease, typically less than 70 years, or a defective lease, properties of non-standard construction, corrugated iron construction and Airey, Boot, Cornish Unit, Dorran, Dyke, Gregory, Hamish Cross, Myton, Newland, Orlit and Parkinson Frame.

-Tough to mortgage property titles can include properties with land in addition to the domestic grounds up to a maximum property size of five acres, where the land is for normal domestic use, properties with a large number/scale of outbuildings, grades l and ll* Listed Buildings in England & Wales (Grades A and B in Scotland; A, B+ and B1 in Northern Ireland), properties that are being used for personal commercial use and properties in coastal areas that may be affected by erosion.
+Tough to mortgage property titles can include properties with land in addition to the domestic grounds up to a maximum property size of five acres, where the land is for everyday domestic use, properties with a large number/scale of outbuildings, grades l and ll* Listed Buildings in England & Wales (Grades A and B in Scotland; A, B+ and B1 in Northern Ireland), properties that are being used for personal commercial use and properties in coastal areas that may be affected by erosion.

 Hard to mortgage property variants include poorly maintained at the time of the valuation inspection, properties where tenants live in a self-contained part of the property, freehold houses and bungalows (England, Wales, Northern Ireland), properties where the customer is offering only part of the title as security for the loan and properties with owned solar panels.

-Popular loan to value percentage ratios of Standard Chartered retirement mortgages over 70, Zurich mortgages for 60 year olds, Churchill lifetime mortgages for over 60s, Principality Building Society mortgages for over 65, Nottingham Building Society mortgages for pensioners over 60 and Progressive Building Society retirement interest only mortgages over 75 are 45%, 55% and 65%.
+Popular loan-to-value percentage ratios of Standard Chartered retirement mortgages over 70, Zurich mortgages for 60 year olds, Churchill lifetime mortgages for over 60s, Principality Building Society mortgages for over 65, Nottingham Building Society mortgages for pensioners over 60 and Progressive Building Society retirement interest only mortgages over 75 are 45%, 55% and 65%.

 Equity Release UK Lenders